MCh2707/Line-Follower-Delivery-Robot/README.md

 - **PCBWay Ready**: Fully compatible with PCBWay prototyping and assembly services.
 - **Modular Code Structure**: Easy to modify and expand for different line-following behaviors.

-## Components & Their Roles
-- **Arduino Uno / Nano**: Handles sensor input, motor control, and executes the line-following algorithm.
-- **Infrared Line Sensors (IR Modules)**: Detect black/white line patterns to guide the robot along the track.
-- **DC Motors + Motor Drivers**: Powers the wheels, controlled via PWM by the microcontroller.
-- **Battery / Power Supply**: Provides stable 5–7V for the PCB and motors.
-- **PCB**: Central hub for power and signal distribution, connecting sensors, motors, and controller.
-- **3D Printed Chassis**: Holds all components in place and ensures correct alignment of sensors and wheels.

 ![Robot 3D Model img](waiter.png)
 ![Robot 3D Model vid](29.03.2026_17.40.17_REC.mp4)